CARB Compliant Pressure Washers

 Is your Kärcher Pressure washer CARB compliant?

-Any electric pressure washers is not impacted by CARB regulations, which focuses on the emissions of gas-powered equipment.
-Kärcher already has many CARB compliant gas pressure washers available today.
-Look for the CARB compliant icon for series that have compliant models.
+Electric pressure washers are not impacted by CARB regulations since these regulations focus on the emissions from gas-powered equipment.
+Kärcher has many CARB compliant gas pressure washers available today, including the machines listed below.

 Recommended CARB Compliant Kärcher Pressure Washers